omar-rawajfi/reading-notes-/read04.md

 ## Process & Design

 ### wireframe :
 Wireframing is a practice used by designers to define and plan the information hierarchy of their design for a website, app, or product.
-This process focuses on how the designer or client wants the user to process information on a site.By knowing where all the information is going to go located in plain black and white diagrams before building anything with code.
+This process focuses on how the designer or client wants the user to process information on a site.By knowing where all the information is going to go be located in plain black and white diagrams before building anything with code.

 Without the distractions of colors, typeface choices or text, wireframing lets you plan the layout and interaction of your interface.